 - Expected results; include measurements if possible

 - Progress review dates by the manager and the employee

 - The actual progress reported at these review dates

-You can take the following steps to beat a PIP if you find yourself facing the process and having to put your signature on the document.
+You can take the following steps to master a PIP if you find yourself facing the process and having to put your signature on the document.

 - Take responsibility for your previous behavior: Your manager may be looking at this as your last chance.
 Supervisors are often frustrated when things get to the point of placing an employee on a PIP.
 Making excuses, blaming other people, and being defensive won't help your case.

 - Ask for time: Request a day to think about it.
 Your request may not be granted, but try and buy yourself additional time.
 The next morning, approach your manager with something like: "I was wrong and made a mistake.
 However, I like this company and my job.
 I want to move forward with the team.
 I appreciate you giving me the opportunity to make this work."
 Show your sincerity when saying this, and give your supervisor the chance to hear you and see how sincere you are.
 Remember: The first step of many improvement programs is admitting there's a problem.

 - Negotiate: Try to negotiate a longer time frame for your PIP.
 For example, if your PIP is scheduled for two weeks, ask if it can be extended to four weeks.
 If you're given two months to improve, request three.
 The more time you have to change, the better your chances are of showing that you can maintain these changes in the long term.
 If you only have one or two weeks to show improvement, it can be very difficult to show proven, long-lasting results in such a short time frame, so always try and negotiate for more time.

 - Ask for specific examples: You need a PIP with measurable results, so ask for concrete examples of what success is.
 If a supervisor expects you to deliver a report, he needs to detail what will be included in the report.
 Simply saying that you should deliver a report on Company X's publishing numbers isn't specific enough.